-There is no right or wrong exercise for people with MS. However, the nature of MS may mean that you have to be more aware of what you can achieve than someone who doesn't have MS. If you try an activity and it does not make your symptoms worse, then it is most likely to be fine for you.
+There is no right or wrong exercise for people with MS. However, the nature of MS may mean that you have to be more aware of what you can achieve than someone who doesn't have MS. If you try an activity and it does not make your symptoms worse, then it will most likely be fine for you.

 If you have concerns about undertaking certain activities, talk to a relevant health professional (eg a neurologist, GP, MS specialist nurse, physiotherapist, occupational therapist) beforehand.
 A physiotherapist will be able to give you some tips as to which exercises best meet your needs.
-Have a look at our page on starting exercising, as we address some things to think about before you embark on a fitness or activity programme.
+Have a look at our page on starting to exercise, as we address some things to think about before you embark on a fitness or activity programme.

 If you work with a fitness instructor it is important that they are aware that you may need to work at a slightly slower pace or maybe take more frequent breaks.
 An experienced yoga or pilates class leader should be able to adjust the class to take your physical needs into account.